The ARRIVE Together program is the only statewide law enforcement and mental health alternative response program in the nation

 Sharon Smith-Kemper

-program manager, Middlesex County Acute Psychiatric Services, Rutgers UBHC
+Program Manager, Middlesex County Acute Psychiatric Services, Rutgers UBHC

 How does having mental health professionals alongside law enforcement responding to behavioral health calls help to de-escalate a potentially volatile situation?